-The consolidated financial statements of the Group have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers", International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations that came into effect as endorsed by the FSC (collectively referred herein as the "IFRSs").
+The consolidated financial statements of the Group have been prepared in accordance with the "Regulations Governing the Preparation of Financial Reports by Securities Issuers", International Financial Reporting Standards, International Accounting Standards, IFRIC[®] Interpretations, and SIC[®] Interpretations that came into effect as endorsed by the FSC (collectively referred herein as the "IFRSs").

-- (2) Basis of preparation - A. Except for the following items, the consolidated financial statements have been prepared under the historical cost convention: - (a) Financial assets at fair value through profit or loss. - (b) Defined benefit liabilities recognised based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
-It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
-The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5. - (3) Basis of consolidation - A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
+(2) Basis of preparation

+- A. Except for the following items, the consolidated financial statements have been prepared under the historical cost convention: - (a) Financial assets (including derivative instruments) at fair value through profit or loss. - (b) Defined benefit liabilities recognised based on the net amount of pension fund assets less present value of defined benefit obligation. - B. The preparation of financial statements in conformity with International Financial Reporting Standards, International Accounting Standards, IFRIC Interpretations, and SIC Interpretations that came into effect as endorsed by the FSC (collectively referred herein as the "IFRSs") requires the use of certain critical accounting estimates.
+It also requires management to exercise its judgment in the process of applying the Group's accounting policies.
+The areas involving a higher degree of judgment or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 5. - (3) Basis of consolidation - A. Basis for preparation of consolidated financial statements: - (a) All subsidiaries are included in the Group's consolidated financial statements.
 Subsidiaries are all entities (including structured entities) controlled by the Group.
 The Group controls an entity when the Group is exposed, or has rights, to variable returns from its involvement with the entity and has the ability to affect those returns through its power over the entity.
 Consolidation of subsidiaries begins from the date the Group obtains control of the subsidiaries and ceases when the Group loses control of the subsidiaries. - (b) Inter-company transactions, balances and unrealised gains or losses on transactions between companies within the Group are eliminated.
-Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group.
+Accounting policies of subsidiaries have been adjusted where necessary to ensure consistency with the policies adopted by the Group. - B. Subsidiaries included in the consolidated financial statements:

-Name of Name of Main business Ownersh nip (%) investor subsidiary activities December 31, 2022 December 31, 2021 CastleNet Technology Inc. CastleNet Technology (BVI) Inc. Investment holdings 100 100 CastleNet Technology (BVI) Inc. CastleNet Technology Inc Kunshan Manufacture and design of broadband communication products such as modem 100 100
+Name of Name of Ownersh nip (%) investor subsidiary Main business activities December 31, 2023 December 31, 2022 CastleNet Technology Inc. CastleNet Technology (BVI) Inc. Investment holdings 100 100 CastleNet Technology (BVI) Inc. CastleNet Technology Inc Kunshan Manufacture and design of broadband communication products such as modem 100 100